The ultimate guide to administrative tasks and duties

 The complete guide to becoming an executive assistant

-An executive assistant is, as the name suggests, someone whose primary role is to assist or support a high-level executive.
-C-suite executives have a lot on their plate and require vital administrative support from their executive assistants (or EAs).
+An executive assistant’s primary role is to assist or support high-level executives.
+C-suite executives, for example, have a lot on their plate and require vital administrative support from their executive assistants.

-The people who fill this role are often given other job titles such as administrative assistants, personal assistants, or executive secretaries.
-In a nutshell, they are gatekeepers, confidants, and an overall support system to execs.
-They offer administrative support, carry out staff training, oversee office management and even advise executives on vital decisions that could directly contribute to the success of the company.
+Those who fill the executive assistant role are often given other job titles, such as administrative assistant, personal assistant, or executive secretary.
+They offer administrative support, carry out staff training, oversee office management, and even advise executives on decisions that could directly contribute to the company’s success.

 The executive assistant job description

-So what does an executive assistant do?
-Or, perhaps a more appropriate question would be what doesn’t an executive assistant do?
-Along with various administrative tasks, EAs spend a significant amount of time dealing with correspondence on behalf of the executive from phone calls, emails, internal memos, and letters.
-They are often referred to as gatekeepers, the first point of contact for anyone looking to get in touch with or set a meeting with one of the company’s top executives.
+If you want to know how to get a job as an executive assistant, it’s important to first know what an executive assistant (EA) does.
+As well as administrative tasks, EAs spend a significant amount of time handling correspondence on behalf of the executive, including phone calls, emails, internal memos, and letters.
+They’re often the first point of contact for those looking to get in touch with or set a meeting with top executives.

-While the type of company an EA works in will influence the sort of jobs they’ll have to undertake, below is a list of some of the typical executive assistant duties you might find outlined in a job description:
+While the type of company an EA works in will influence which tasks they undertake, below is a list of some of the typical EA day-to-day duties you might find outlined in a job description:

 • Handling all types of correspondence